 Approved by the State Board of Nursing in 1973, EMU's Bachelor of Science in Nursing (BSN) program has had continuous professional accreditation since 1978.
 The BSN and MSN programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE).

-Our most recent reaccreditation took place in Spring, 2012 and extends our BSN, MSN, and Post-MSN APRN Certificate programs' CCNE accreditation through December, 2032 with our DNP program receiving its initial CCNE accreditation for 5 years to December, 2027.
+Our most recent reaccreditation took place in Spring, 2022 and extends our BSN, MSN, and Post-MSN APRN Certificate programs' CCNE accreditation through December, 2032 with our DNP program receiving its initial CCNE accreditation for 5 years to December, 2027.

 - Gives faculty and students a role in shaping the program's mission and goals.

 - Operates in the interest of the community, and according to professional nursing standards.

 - Fosters student success through its faculty and learning environment.